Best Automated Network Diagram Tool (2026): 13 Compared

 Pricing: $1.50/device/mo.
 Free tier covers 1 managed device with unlimited discovery.
 Published and transparent.

 Where it fits: MSPs who want monitoring, remote access, and basic network mapping at a fair price.
-Domotz is consistently cited as the most reasonably-priced monitoring platform in MSP communities.
+Domotz is frequently recommended as a fair-priced option in MSP communities.

 Trade-off: Diagrams are secondary to remote access and monitoring.
 If documentation is your primary goal, the mapping features may not go deep enough.